lucacrippa88/watson-telegram-bot/README.md

 Select Node-RED Starter boilerplate on IBM Cloud catalog.
 Enter needed data and click create.
 You should protect your app with a username and password: you can do so by filling the form once the app is started.

 #### Step 3 - Install Telegram nodes on Node-RED
-Once you are in the main RED dashboard of your app, click in Istall tab and search for telegram.
+Once you are in the main RED dashboard of your app, click in install tab and search for telegram.
 Then install "node-red-contrib-telegrambot".

-#### Step 4
+#### Step 4 - Use Telegram nodes
+Enter /watson as command to activate the "Telegram Command" node.
+Then, add the bot created by inserting the name and the token.

 ### Videos